EC-Release/oci/k8s/README.md

       # the vln setting only valid when agent mode "-mod" is either "client" or "gw:client"
       vln:
         enabled: false
         # the remote keypair indicates the vlan deployment strategy.
-When set to true,
+When default to true,
         # the vlan setup will ignore the "ips" setting, and instead simulate the "ports" via-
         # a series of service/pod remotely for the client application.
         # Otherwise the setup will employ the plugin with the ips/ports setting, and have a direct-